IgorTerriaga/IgorTerriaga/README.md

 - 🔭 I’m currently working on itTv 💻
 - 🌱 I’m currently learning Software Development
-- 🐍 I have been learning more about Python
+- 🐍 I have been learning more about NodeJS and Python

 ## Connect with me:
 <a href="https://www.linkedin.com/in/igor-terriaga-949996168/" target="_blank">